 - Participate in group teleconferences and social media communication,

-- Help the EPF Secretariat develop and implement projects and initiatives to further goals of the EPF Youth Strategy,
+- Help the EPF Secretariat develop and implement projects and initiatives to accomplish the goals of the EPF Youth Strategy,

 - Feedback ideas, views and opinions and bring youth issues and opportunities to the EPF Youth Group.

-In order to become member of the EPF Youth Group, an individual must:
+In order to become a member of the EPF Youth Group, an individual must:

 - Have a working knowledge of English,